Ravelos/Ravelos/README.md

 ### Hello!
 I'm Oswaldo. 🖖🏿
 I'm really interested in learning different kind of technologies.
-So far, I know a little bit of HTML,CSS, Javascript, Angular, Node, Java, SQL server.
+So far, I know a little bit of HTML,CSS, Javascript, Angular, Node, Java, SQL server, Angular, React.

-Being working on this area is sort of a project that was delayed and started to take off in 2021 thanks to Toti Diversidade which is a ONG that helps inmigrants with tech courses.
+Being working on this area is sort of a project that was delayed and started to take off in 2021 thanks to Toti Diversidade which is an ONG that helps inmigrants with tech courses here in Brazil.

 <div align="center">